PecanProject/betydb-data-access/API.md

         https://www.betydb.org/yields.json?include[]=specie&species.genus=Miscanthus&species.species=sinensis

-     **These each return a list of yields together with information from the associated tables--including the species table--for each yield.
-Thus, this query will show the same species information multiple times--once for each yield.**
+As in the first example, this query will show the same species information multiple times--once for each yield.

     An alternative way of extracting the same information in a different format is: